 Making your LinkedIn profile an exceptional one is a job half done!

 That’s right.
-Your Lead Generation strategy might be impeccable.
+Your LinkedIn lead generation strategy or prospecting on LinkedIn might be impeccable.
 However, if your LinkedIn profile doesn’t give out the right first impression, all your efforts will go down the drain.